No Deal Contingency Planning Report: Labour and Skills Recommendations and Actions

 The CLC and industry will promote the Government’s guidance to workers in the sector, including introducing information centres at some major UK project sites.

 Government and industry to work together to ensure that all of the eligible EU citizens currently living in the UK and working in the construction sector (including the self-employed) are able to register for settled or pre-settled status.

 The Government needs to review the proposed future immigration system to ensure it is fit for purpose for construction and avoids dramatic labour shortages in our sector which will impact the delivery of important projects across the country.
+Specifically:

 Reduce the required qualification level for a skilled worker to NVQ Level 2 to reflect the industry skilled worker status.